Cantera/cantera/doc/sphinx/yaml/reactions.rst

 A three body reaction as :ref:`described here <sec-three-body-reaction>`.

-The reaction equation should include the third body collision partner ``M``.
+The reaction equation must include a third body collision partner, which may be either a specific species or the generic third body ``M``.

 Includes the fields of an ``elementary`` reaction, plus the fields for specifying :ref:`efficiencies <sec-yaml-efficiencies>`.